StonyBrook-Lin637-S16/main/README.md

 Prerequisites
 -------------

-This course assumes a certain degree of familiarity with generative syntax, phonology, and basic mathematics (sets, functions, relations).
+This course assumes a certain degree of familiarity with generative syntax, phonology, and basic mathematics (sets, functions, relations, first-order logic).
 Please take the [online survey] [survey] to ensure that you satisfy the prerequisites.
 If not, consult some of the material suggested in the [readings repository] [readings].

 In addition, you will have to use Python, markdown and LaTeX at various points during this course.
 The [link list](#Link_List) at the end of this document has some useful tutorials.